 Medications may also be given for bone pain and to relieve bone crises.

-A transplant is used only in patients with severe neurological symptoms.
+A bone marrow transplant is used only in those with severe neurological symptoms.

 National Gaucher Foundation